saiho/future-foods-raspberry/README.md

 sudo pip3 install pyyaml
 ```

+## Add an extra partition

+After finishing the setup, the idea is to lock the two default partitions (`boot` and `rootfs`) setting them as readonly (see below, [Overlay FS](#overlay-fs)).
+To allow upgrading the application easily, a new partition is created.
+It will contain the application and some configuration files.

+From Liux, shrink the `rootfs` partition.
+That can be done using several partition manager tools, or from the command line, using `resize2fs`.
+Then create a new EXT4 partition.
+Again, that can be done with a partition manager or the commands `parted` and `mkfs.ext4`.

+Note that shrink should be done after first boot, otherwise the first boot could fail.

 ## Mount new partition

 The idea is to have an entry in the `fstab` that will mount the new partition by default as read-only.
 When necessary, it could be remounted as read-write.